 Vampires openly own the night - an I Am Legend situation, except that here they're completely feral.
 It's a nice change from the standard zombie apocalypse; They're mostly an individualistic threat, but much, much deadlier.
-Mister's become a wandering vampire hunter, which makes him a sort of rock star amongst the enclaves of survivors that dot the countryside.
+Mister has become a wandering vampire hunter, which makes him a sort of rock star amongst the enclaves of survivors that dot the countryside.
 He takes Martin under his wing and gives him some training as they make their way northwards towards New Eden, a supposedly vampire-free zone.

 Unfortunately, to get there they need to go through lands controlled by a coalition of religious nuts who believe vampires are a part of God's plan.
 These guys are fucking despicable; They're introduced trying to rape a woman, and we're told they like ramming trucks full of vampires into other peoples' settlements.
 We get to see a particularly horrifying variation of that first-hand when they crash a party later.
 Assholes.